Skip to main content

 hello world! (./src/commands/hello/world.ts)

-This will create a new project based on our templates.
-To learn more about what's included in these templates, we encourage you to read over their documentation here.
+The command creates a new project based on our templates.
+To learn more about what's included in these templates, read the documentation here.

-Once oclif generate is complete, you can run your CLI using the included bin scripts
+After oclif generate completes, run your CLI using the included bin scripts.

 $ ./bin/dev.js hello world